-Two-and-a-half-years later, in October 2017, Mountaineering: The Freedom of the Hills, 9th edition was published.
-"Navigation" was still the first of The Mountaineers Ten Essentials but it was now redefined to include FIVE TOOLS:
+In our 9th edition of Mountaineering: The Freedom of the Hills, "Navigation" is still the first of The Mountaineers Ten Essentials, but it now includes the FIVE TOOLS:

 - 1. The "Map" now includes the idea of physical and digital versions working together. - 2.
 The "Altimeter" has risen in prominence since most mountain navigators use it 100 times more often than the compass. - 3.
 The "Compass" has in no way been superseded.
 It has actually become easier to use in conjunction with GPS. - 4.
 The now-ubiquitous "GPS" has become both incredibly accurate and easy to use with a smartphone app, but remember that cell phones are still fragile battery-driven devices. - 5.
 Personal locator beacons ("PLBs") and satellite communicators have become the standard of care for all guides and educators, while some of these devices serve as backup GPS navigation.